 Twentieth Century Craftsmanship + State of the Art Twenty-First Century Technology

 For most of my career I have worked with 4x5 film.
-The size of the camera, its complex setting, handling large format film and balancing complicated lighting conditions meant that an image could take an hour plus to create.
-Also, the cost of film, processing and Polaroids were prohibitive.
-Because of all of those factors, there wasn’t any margin for error and the craft skills had to be finely applied at all times.
-My skills were fine tuned during that time.
+The size of the camera, the cost and handling of film and complicated light sources meant that an image could take an hour plus to create, My craft skills were fine tuned during that time because there wasn’t any margin for error.

-Recently Nikon has begun working with the 36 MP CMOS Sony sensor.
-The Nikon/Sony hybrid is now being used in their line of professional cameras.
-Historically, one of the many short comings of digital cameras has been the lack of dynamic range which has been a chronic problem until this sensor was developed.
-Film has a dynamic range of 11 stops, digital cameras “pre-Nikon/Sony” had 8-9 stops but the new Nikon/Sony sensor now has a dynamic capture range of 15+ shops.
-Also, the new Professional Nikons also have the ability to shoot in 16 bit color, which when combined with the new generation of Nikon lenses make it possible to create 300 meg wide that are free of distortion, sharp, rich and truly stunning.
+Historically, one of the many short comings of digital cameras has been the lack of low light detail and dynamic range.
+Film has a dynamic range of 11 stops and digital cameras were capable of 8-9 stops which meant that it was possible to get detail in the highlights or shadows but not both.
+Recently Nikon has begun working with the 36 MP CMOS Sony sensor they have improved on this sensor and it is now being used in their line of professional cameras and it capable of capturing 16 stops.
+Nikon also remove their High Pass filter which also improves contrast and detail.
+The new Professional Nikons also have the ability to shoot in 16 bit color, which when combined with the new generation of Nikon lenses make it possible to create 300 meg files that are free of distortion, sharp, rich and truly stunning.

 Ansel Adams, the patron saint of all photographers, used an approach called Visualization to create his images.
 He could see the image in his imagination, apply his craft skills to create the negative and then knew how to process the film and print in the darkroom so it would match what he had originally imagined.